Royal United Services Institute: Research

 According to its website, RUSI "maintains a wide range of multidisciplinary research specialisms.
 It focuses on the areas of Military Sciences, International Security Studies, Terrorism and Conflict, Cyber, Nuclear Proliferation, Financial Crime and Organised Crime".
 In April 2020, RUSI released a report urging the UK's intelligence agencies to step up their use of artificial intelligence in order to "keep pace" with adversaries who seek to exploit new technologies to attack Britain.

 Analysis

 Foreign Secretary Philip Hammond speaking at the Royal United Services Institute in London on 10 March 2015.

 RUSI experts are often called upon to provide analysis and commentary on the leading defence and security issues of the day.
 In addition, RUSI.org hosts timely analysis on the defence and security issues of the day.
 Content is drawn from its publications and briefings from its researchers.

 Publications

 RUSI publishes a number of periodicals and books.
 RUSI claim that the RUSI Journal is leading journal on defence and security and that it was first published in 1857.

+Museum and Library

+The museum existed from the inception of the RUSI and collected art, cultural artifacts, and specimens of natural history.
+As the museum collection evolved it began to specialise in displaying objects associated with the Navy and the military.
+The collections were sourced from gifts of those in the military who were members, including Admiral Sir Edward Belcher and Frederick William Beechey.
+The museum collection was often refined and the RUSI was known to sell items through Sotheby's.
+The museum closed in 1962.

+The fine art collection of paintings, prints, and sculptures was retained by the RUSI after the closure of the museum.

+The library focuses on military history and includes publications, maps, rare books, manuscripts and archival collections.